List of O-Train stations

-The O-Train is a light-rail transit (LRT) system in Ottawa, Ontario, Canada operated by OC Transpo consisting of three lines and 25 stations.
-Line 1 is a fully grade-separated electric light rail line and consists of 13 stations, 4 of which are underground.
+The O-Train is a light rail system in Ottawa, Ontario, Canada operated by OC Transpo consisting of three lines and 25 stations, all fully grade-separated.
+Line 1 is an electric light metro line and consists of 13 stations, 4 of which are underground.
 It runs east-west across the city, a distance of approximately 12.5 km from Tunney's Pasture to Blair.
 Line 2 is a fully grade-separated diesel light rail line and consists of 11 stations.
 The present line runs north-south on a railway line, from Bayview to Limebank, a distance of approximately 19 km and consists of 11 stations.
 It is isolated from road traffic, but shared with other trains; after operating hours the track has been infrequently used by Ottawa Central for freight service to the National Research Council.
-Line 4 is a diesel light rail transit branch line splitting from Line 2 at South Keys and runs south to Ottawa Macdonald–Cartier International Airport, a distance of approximately 4 km.
+Line 4 is a diesel light rail line splitting from Line 2 at South Keys and runs south to Ottawa Macdonald–Cartier International Airport, a distance of approximately 4 km.

-Stage 2 will see the O-Train system expanded south, east, and west, with 24 new stations added to the existing lines.
+Stage 2 will see the O-Train system expanded south, east, and west, with 16 new stations added to the existing lines.